 playing-card heart of spiritual and physical love took

 place parallel to the secularization of the religious

 heart metaphor into the wordly, courtly heart found in

 the literature of the middle ages.

 From then on, the red heart spread quickly across Europe, especially in the area of the Catholic Church.
 Several facts are responsible for this:

 Heart-shaped leaves and hearts can be found on gothic

-families whose fiefs usually lay next to larger stretches of
+of families whose fiefs usually lay next to larger

 Painters and sculptors portrayed the human heart in the